DanielContreras/Invaders/README.md

 ```shell
 cmake --build build/
 ```
-Similarily, if you need to clean the build files you can run
+Similarly, if you need to clean the build files you can run
 ```shell
 cmake --build build/ --target clean
 ```
-This will create an executable that can be found in the `build/bin/debug/` folder.
+After building, this creates an executable that can be found in the `build/bin/debug/` folder.
 You can run the program with

 ```shell
 ./build/bin/debug/SpaceInvaders